 In addition to the NZXT S340 Elite case, we also tested the all-in-one water cooling Kraken X52.
-You can find out in the test how the processing and cooling capacity performs.
+You can find out in the test how the workmanship and cooling capacity performs.

 After unpacking, you can immediately see the quality of the water cooling.
 The hoses are covered with nylon and look good.
 The radiator shows no deficits at first sight and short overflights.
 The intact slats are particularly important – the cardboard arrived dry.
 The cooling unit with integrated water pump has a copper plate on the underside with already provided heat conducting paste.
 A thin film, just the way it has to be.
 The connection of the hoses to the water tank looks cheap at first glance, but even after a few light pulls and multiple twists they hold perfectly.